-3. What they would miss most if they could no longer do business with you, making it easier to identify your strengths and create quality measures so you can maintain those strengths.
+What they would miss most if they could no longer do business with you, making it easier to identify your strengths and create quality measures so you can maintain those strengths.

-4. What prevents them from doing business with you, a question which will help you identify common obstacles customers face when interacting with you.
+But also regarding how they heard about your company, making it easier to identify specific channels on which marketing efforts should be focused.
+What prevents them from doing business with you, a question which will help you identify common obstacles customers face when interacting with you.

 In fact, McKinsey reports that the majority of buying experiences (70%) are based on how the customer thinks he or she is being treated.
 They certainly won’t think twice about leaving you for a competitor if you are unable to provide what they are looking for.